holepunchto/hypercore/README.md

 * **Secure.** Uses signed merkle trees to verify log integrity in real time.
 * **Browser support.** Simply pick a storage provider (like [random-access-memory](https://github.com/mafintosh/random-access-memory)) that works in the browser

+Note that the latest release is Hypercore 8, which is not compatible with Hypercore 7 on the wire format, but storage compatible.

 ## Usage

 ``` js